 The IAA does not operate a register of aircraft mortgages or third-party rights or interests in aircraft or engines, and will not agree to requests to note a mortgage or third-party interest on the aircraft register or related file.
-The IAA acknowledges the Irrevocable De-Registration and Export Request Authorisation Register ("IDERA") pursuant to its obligations under the Cape Town Convention as enacted by the International Interests in

-Mobile Equipment (Cape Town Convention) Act 2005 (the "CTC Act 2005"), but this does not serve to notify third parties or perfect any security interest in an aircraft.
+The IAA acknowledges the Irrevocable De-Registration and Export Request Authorisation Register ("IDERA") pursuant to its obligations under the Cape Town Convention as enacted by the International Interests in Mobile Equipment (Cape Town Convention) Act 2005 (the "CTC Act 2005"), but this does not serve to notify third parties or perfect any security interest in an aircraft.

 Aircraft mortgages and other "charges" (as defined in the CA2014) over aircraft granted by Irish companies and Irish registered branches of foreign companies) are registrable with the Companies Registration Office (the "CRO") in Ireland within 21 days of the creation of the charge.
 The register maintained by the CRO operates as a priority register, with priority based on the time of filing, not the time of the interest being granted.
-Under the CA2014, priority interests can be filed up to 21 days prior to the date on which the charge is actually granted, with a full filing being made upon the charge actually being granted.
-Parties may elect to make a single filing upon the charge actually being entered into (and this is the option generally chosen).
+Under the CA2014, priority interests can be filed up to 21 days prior to the date on which the charge is actually granted, with a full filing being made upon the charge actually being entered into (and this is the option generally chosen).
 If the charge is not registered within 21 days of the date on which it is granted, the charge becomes void against a liquidator and any creditor of the party granting the charge.

 The CTC Act 2005 provides for the registration of certain interests in airframes and engines with the International Registry of Mobile Assets, to ensure priority.
-Aircraft mortgages are amongst the interests which constitute "International Interests" (as defined in the Cape Town Convention) to the extent the mortgage is granted by an owner in a contracting state or (in respect of the airframe) the aircraft is registered in a contracting state.
+Aircraft mortgages are amongst the interests which constitute "International Interests" (as defined in the Cape Town Convention) to the extent the mortgage is granted by an owner in a contracting State or (in respect of the airframe) the aircraft is registered in a contracting State.
 The International Registry is an online register but, due to it being located in Dublin, disputes over registrations are heard or enforced in the Irish High Court (and in particular the Commercial Court which is a division of the High Court), regardless of the country in which the claim originates.

-In the English law case of Blue Sky One and Ors v.
-Mahan Air, the court considered the impact on perfection of an English law aircraft mortgage when the asset was located outside of England and Wales at the time the mortgage interest was granted, and concluded that a mortgage granted in such circumstances would not serve to create a right in rem in the aircraft.
-Although this is an English law judgment, unless or until the Irish courts hand down a judgment which takes a different position, the decision of the English court will be considered as persuasive by the Irish court should the same issue be considered by the Irish courts where an Irish law mortgage is involved.
+The decision in the English law case of Blue Sky One and Ors v.
+Mahan Air remains relevant.
+There, the courts of England and Wales considered the impact on perfection of an English law aircraft mortgage when the asset was located outside of England and Wales at the time the mortgage interest was granted, and concluded that a mortgage granted in such circumstances would not serve to create a right in rem in the aircraft.
+Although this is an English law judgment, unless or until the Irish courts hand down a judgment which takes a different position, it is likely that the decision of the English court will continued to be viewed as persuasive by any Irish court should the same issue involving an Irish law mortgage come before the courts.